yangdanny97/yangdanny97.github.io/_posts/2019-10-27-tomato-egg.md

 1. Dice the tomatoes and set them aside - I usually cut each one into 8-12 pieces depending on the size.
 Optionally add a small dash of sugar.
 2. Crack the eggs into a container and mix them up
 3. Put the tomatoes in a heated pan, and cook them on medium until they start to look/feel soft (~4-6 mins).
 If you're afraid of the tomatoes drying out, you can add a tiny bit of water or put a lid on the pan.
-4. Put the eggs in, and stir so the eggs get blended with the liquid from the tomatoes.
+4. Put the eggs in, and stir so the eggs get blended into the tomatoes.
-5. Add salt and cook until the egg is cooked, while stirring so that the egg does not stick to the bottom of the pan (~2 mins).
-Do not overook.
+5. Add salt and cook eggs while stirring occasionally so that the egg does not stick to the bottom of the pan (~2 mins).
+Remove when eggs have solidified, do not overook.
 6. Serve immediately with white rice or plain Asian noodles (without soup).